ONE LIBERTY PROPERTIES, INC.

 Yes.
 Compliance is required because it is important that we act with, and maintain our reputation for, honesty and integrity.
 Furthermore, if you violate the law or this Code, you may be exposed personally to substantial civil damages, criminal fines and imprisonment, and we may face substantial fines and penalties.

-In addition to complying with the Code, must we also comply with federal, state and local laws?
+In addition to complying with the Code, must I also comply with federal, state and local laws?

 Yes.
 You must comply with federal law and the laws of the cities and states in which we operate.
 Although you are not expected to know the details of all of these laws, it is important to know enough to determine when to seek advice from executives or other appropriate personnel.